Alcoholic Piña Colada Snow Cone Recipe

 Topping Ideas for Piña Colada Snow Cones

-To add a complex flavor to a Pina Colada and many other cocktails, I often top my Piña Coladas snow cones with:
+To add a complex flavor to a Pina Colada and many other cocktails, we often top our Piña Coladas snow cones with:

 All this optional additions help balance the sweetness here from the pineapple coconut syrup.